DefectDojo/django-DefectDojo/README.md

 ![Screenshot of DefectDojo](https://raw.githubusercontent.com/DefectDojo/django-DefectDojo/dev/docs/static/images/screenshot1.png)

-[DefectDojo](https://www.defectdojo.org/) is a security program and vulnerability management tool.
+[DefectDojo](https://www.defectdojo.org/) is a security orchestration and vulnerability management platform.
-DefectDojo allows you to manage your application security program, maintain product and application information, triage vulnerabilities and push findings into defect trackers.
+DefectDojo allows you to manage your application security program, maintain product and application information, triage vulnerabilities and push findings to systems like JIRA and Slack.
+DefectDojo enriches and refines vulnerability data using a number of heuristic algrothims that improve with the more you use the platform.

-Consolidate your findings into one source of truth with DefectDojo.
+## Demo

+Try out the demo sever at [demo.defectdojo.org](https://demo.defectdojo.org)

+Log in with `admin / defectdojo@demo#appsec` and please note that the demo server is refreshed regularly.

 ## Quick Start